peterkhe1999/CheatSheet/OSCP/README.md

 print(cmd)
 ```

+## WinRM

 **WinRM** can be employed for remote hosts management.
 WinRM is the Microsoft version of the WS-Management protocol and it exchanges XML messages over HTTP and HTTPS.
 It uses TCP port **5985** for encrypted HTTPS traffic and port 5986 for plain HTTP.

-WinRM is implemented in numerous built-in utilities, such as winrs (Windows Remote Shell).
+WinRM is implemented in built-in utilities, such as winrs (Windows Remote Shell).

 winrs only works for domain users.
-The domain user needs to be part of the **Administrators or Remote Management Users** group on the target host.
+The domain user needs to be part of the **Administrators** or **Remote Management Users** group on the target host.

 ```bat
 winrs -r:files04 -u:jen -p:Nexus123!  "cmd /c hostname & whoami"
 winrs -r:files04 -u:jen -p:Nexus123!  "powershell -nop -w hidden -e <cmd>"
 ```

-PowerShell also has WinRM built-in capabilities called **PowerShell remoting**
+PowerShell also has WinRM built-in capabilities called **PowerShell remoting**.

 ```pwsh
 $username = 'jen';